 Next, what is the best way to fix the USB drive incorrect size problem?
 Regardless of what leads to the consequence, you got two universally applied ways to restore the flash drive to its original state: Reformatting your USB flash drive; Formatting and recreating USB drive partitions.

 How to Fix USB Drive Incorrect Size Problem

-Carefully follow the coming two solutions and learn how to fix USB drive incorrect size problem by reformatting via third-party USB formatting tool and Diskpart command.
-Try reformatting, you can reset incorrect USB drive size and restore the wrong capacity to actual capacity with ease.
+Carefully follow the coming two solutions and learn how to fix the USB drive incorrect size problem by reformatting via a third-party USB format tool and Diskpart command.
+Try reformatting, and you can reset the incorrect USB drive size and restore the wrong capacity to the actual capacity with ease.

 #1.
 Format USB Drive Wrong Capacity Issue with EaseUS Partition Master

-Windows provides users with Explorer format and Disk Management format ability to format both the internal hard drive and the removable drive.
+Windows provides users with Explorer format and Disk Management format ability to format both the internal and removable drives.
 However, the native tools are too elementary to be able to fix a USB drive size problem.
-If you've tried Windows formatting once, you should probably fail due to the error messages like "Windows was unable to complete the format" or "The format did not complete successfully".
+If you've tried Windows formatting once, you should probably fail due to error messages like "Windows was unable to complete the format" or "The format did not complete successfully".

-In this case, you have to turn to an in-depth third-party USB formatting tool promptly.
+In this case, you must promptly turn to an in-depth third-party USB formatting tool.
 EaseUS Partition Master, the reputable partition magic software, is your second-to-none choice.
-It's easy-to-use but powerful enough to correct the wrong USB drive size in three simple steps.
+It's easy to use but powerful enough to correct the wrong USB drive size in three simple steps.

-To fix USB drive incorrect size problem, follow these steps:
+To fix the USB drive incorrect size problem, follow these steps: